thomasjk0831/reward-points/README.md

 ## Getting Started

-Install dependcies using 'npm i' in the root directory.
+Install dependencies using 'npm i' in the root directory.

 Start the App with 'npm start'.